code-423n4/2022-02-hubble/README.md

 ## Dev setup guideline

 ### One-Time vyper setup
 Vyper compilation with hardhat takes a ton of time and is performed on every run (no caching).
-Therefore, we place .vy files outside the contracts directory and manually compile and dump the abi and bytecode in files that are then picked up in the tests.
+Therefore, we manually compile the .vy files and dump the abi and bytecode in files that are then picked up in the tests.

 ```
 python3 -m venv venv